|Values are valid only on day of printing.|

 A reference range study conducted at the Mayo Clinic demonstrated that, within a cohort of healthy adults (n=120), no individuals between the ages of 18 and 60 (n=78) had detectable anti-dsDNA antibodies.
 Above the age of 60 (n=42), 11.9% of individuals (n=5) had a borderline result for dsDNA antibodies and 4.8% of individuals (n=2) had a positive result.

 Measurements of IgG antibodies to dsDNA are semiquantitative.
-Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with lupus erythematosus (LE).
-Clinical flares of disease in patients with LE may not be accompanied by changes in the levels of dsDNA antibodies.
+Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with systemic lupus erythematosus (SLE).
+Clinical flares of disease in patients with SLE may not be accompanied by changes in the levels of dsDNA antibodies.

-1. Tran T, Pisetsky D: Detection of anti-DNA antibodies.
-In Manual of Molecular and Clinical Laboratory Immunology, 7th edition.
-Edited by B Detrick, R Hamilton, J Folds.
-Washington, DC, ASM Press, 2006, Chapter 115, pp 1027-1032
+1. Tran T, Pisetsky D: Chapter 115.
+Detection of anti-DNA antibodies.
+In Manual of Molecular and Clinical Laboratory Immunology.
+Seventh edition.
+Edited by B Detrick, R Hamilton, JD Folds.
+Washington, DC, ASM Press, 2006, pp 1027-1032

 2. Kavanaugh A, Tomar R, Reveille J, et al: Guidelines for use of the antinuclear antibody test and tests for specific autoantibodies to nuclear antigens.
 Arch Pathol Lab Med 2000;124:71-81